Walled town of Počitelj

 Walled town of Počitelj (Почитељ) is a medieval fortified nucleus of Počitelj historic village, in the municipality of Čapljina, Bosnia and Herzegovina.
 Due to its significant architectural and urbanistic historical value, it is considered an open-air museum.

 The Walled town is nested in a natural karst amphitheater along the left bank of the Neretva river, on the main road Mostar-Metković.
 The walled nucleus is protected as a National Monument of Bosnia and Herzegovina.
 The architectural ensemble of Počitelj is also proposed as such for inscription into the UNESCO's list of World Heritage Sites.
 The bid for inscription is currently placed on the UNESCO Tentative list.

+Historic background

-The earliest mention of Počitelj dates back to 1444 and 1448, in charters issued by king Alfonso V and Fridrich III, Holy Roman Emperor.
-However, although the exact date can't be pinpointed but it is likely that fortified town along with its complementary settlements was built by Bosnian king Tvrtko I sometime in 1383.
+The earliest mention of Počitelj dates back to 1444 and 1448, in charters issued by king Alfonso V and Friedrich III, Holy Roman Emperor.
+However, although the exact date can't be pinpointed, it is likely that the fortified town along with its complementary settlements was built by Bosnian king Tvrtko I sometime in 1383.

+The fortress, that will become the Počitelj's citadel, was first to be built, and it was done by King Tvrtko I of Bosnia in 1383.
+Its role was to control a merchant route, through the valley of the Neretva, from the Adriatic sea coast, via Drijeva trg, further to Bosnian inland.

+The Ottoman Empire extended fortifications greatly, and developed a settlement, with a housing, bath, and the mosque.
+The main tower of Počitelj citadel, Gavran-captain tower (Gavran-kapetanova kula), is erected on a karstic rock hanging high above the Neretva river.
+Today, it overlooks the historic walled town of Počitelj.